kschmaus/kschmaus.github.io/_posts/2021-11-25-paris-chapter2.md

 ![](/assets/images/2021-11-25-paris-chapter2/gremlin.jpeg)
 ![](/assets/images/2021-11-25-paris-chapter2/tile.jpeg)

 The downsides of the new sport are it's more expensive, and Angela's commute is quite a bit longer now (she works in the 9th and 10th).
-I lucked out - there's a nother WeWork that's a 3 minute walk away - "WeWork Cœur Marais".
+I lucked out - there's another WeWork that's a 3 minute walk away - "WeWork Cœur Marais".

 ![](/assets/images/2021-11-25-paris-chapter2/wework1.jpeg)
 ![](/assets/images/2021-11-25-paris-chapter2/wework2.jpeg)

-## American's Just Want to Have Fun
+## Americans Just Want to Have Fun

 On Saturday the 13th we met up with a mixed group of French and Americans, and did Karaoke until 2:00am.
 It was a blast!
 Unfortunately, I don't think we took any photos, that night - our bad.
 We met them in front of a Lego store, so there's this pic of Angela.